Avast: Products

 Avast develops and markets business and consumer IT security products for servers, desktops, and mobile devices.
 The company sells both the Avast product line and the acquired AVG-branded products.
 As of late 2017, the company had merged the AVG and Avast business product lines and were working to integrate the corporate departments from both companies.
 Additionally, Avast has developed utility software products to improve battery life on mobile devices, cleanup unnecessary files on a hard drive, find secure wireless networks or create a VPN connection to the internet.

 Avast and AVG consumer security software are sold on a freemium model, where basic security features are free, but more advanced features require purchasing a premium version.
 The free version is also supported by ads.
 Additionally, all Avast users provide data about their PC or mobile device to Avast, which is used to identify new security threats.
 Antivirus scanning, browser cleanup, a secure browser, password management, and network security features are provided for free, while firewall, anti-spam, and online banking features have to be purchased.
-According to PC Pro, the software does not "nag" users about upgrading.
 About 3% of Avast's users pay for a premium version (10% in the US).

 The Avast business product family includes features for endpoint protection, Wi-Fi security, antivirus, identity protection, password management, and data protection.
 For example, the desktop product will look for vulnerabilities in the wi-fi network and run applications suspect of having malicious software in an isolated sandbox.
 The Avast Business Managed Workplace monitors and manages desktops, and assesses on-site security protocols.
 The company also sells management software for IT administrators to deploy and manage Avast installations.